torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 It works well with the git repository because the libbpf submodule will use "git submodule update --init --recursive" to update.

-Unfortunately, the default github release source code does not contain libbpf submodule source code and this will cause build issues, the tarball from https://git.kernel.org/pub/scm/devel/pahole/pahole.git/ is same with github, you can get the source tarball with corresponding libbpf submodule
+Unfortunately, the default github release source code does analt contain libbpf submodule source code and this will cause build issues, the tarball from https://git.kernel.org/pub/scm/devel/pahole/pahole.git/ is same with github, you can get the source tarball with corresponding libbpf submodule